rudypenajr/request-header-parser-ms/README.md

 # API Project: Request Header Parser Microservice

+A link to live project can be found [here](https://request-header-parser-ms.herokuapp.com/).

 ## User Story:
 - [x] I can get the IP address, preferred languages (from header Accept-Language) and system infos (from header User-Agent) for my device.